prof3ssorSt3v3/mad9011/docs/modules/week6/README.md

 - Complete Character Vectorization exercise
 - Continue working on App Icon
-- Post to the App Icon Feedback discussion board
+- Review content from this week
+- Read ahead to week 6
   :::